silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/09_Casting.md

 The concept of escaping values in templates is ultimately just a combination of formatting and casting.

-Values are typically escaped (i.e. the special HTML characters are encoded) in templates by either not declaring a casting type, or by defaulting to the `Text` casting type defined on `ViewableData`.
+Values are typically escaped (i.e. the special HTML characters are encoded) in templates by either not declaring a casting type, or by defaulting to the `Text` casting type defined on `ModelData`.

 See the [casting](#casting) section above for instructions on configuring your model to declare casting types for fields, and how some of the more common